Rivers H. Buford: Florida Attorney General

 In 1920, Buford was elected as the 22nd Florida Attorney General, overseeing a tumultuous period in Floridian law.
 As a result of World War I cutting off vacation access to the French Rivera, Miami, Florida, was propped up as an alternative due to its similar Mediterranean climate.
 This led to a land boom, in which numerous planned communities in South Florida, such as Coral Gables and Boca Raton, were created.

 As a result of the success brought to South Florida as a result of the land boom, many of the wealthy tourists were at odds with Florida's prohibition laws, put in place by Buford's predecessor Van C. Swearingen.
 It was particularly difficult to enforce prohibition in South Florida due to rum runners operating out of nearby Cuba and The Bahamas.
 These rum runners often had the support of the wealthy Northern tourists who frequented Miami in the summer.

 While South Florida was prospering during Buford's tenure, the same could not be said for North Florida and Central Florida, both of which struggled with increased racial tensions and the rise of the Second Ku Klux Klan.
-Buford turned a blind eye to the lynchings and burnings that occurred during the Perry race riot and the Rosewood massacre.
+Buford turned a blind eye to the lynchings and burnings that occurred during the Perry massacre and the Rosewood massacre.
 Additionally, he chose not to investigate the Ocoee massacre, which occurred at the end of Swearingen's term.

 Buford also did little to stop the abuse of migrant workers, who worked for only a few dollars a week in the tropical sun.
 These workers were housed in derelict company towns, which often lacked schools and hospitals.
 These company towns also gave way to the rise of jook-joints, dance halls which were usually the only form of recreation in those towns.

 In 1925, Buford, with the aid of the United States Coast Guard, heavily restricted the ability for rum runners to safely operate in South Florida.
 This, coupled with devastating hurricanes and high land prices, led to a real estate market crash, wherein no new customers were arriving, and current landowners were being forced to sell their land for little profit.